 Harassment of any type is not tolerated.
 The Principal investigates all complaints of harassment.
 Students involved in harassing behavior face suspension, and/or expulsion.
 Parents will be contacted when such incidences are reported to the school office.

-Technology Concerns
+Technology Concerns:

-Cell Phones: If a student needs a cell phone after school due to walking home from school, entering a house where no one is home, or attending sport practices or games, he/she may use the cell phone with the permission of a teacher or school staff member.
+Cell Phones:

 All cell phones should be in the off position for the day.
 Cell phones will be collected from students in the morning and stored in the school office area.
 Cell phones will be returned at the end of the school day.
 At no time during the day should a cell phone be in a student's possession.
 Cell phones are not allowed to be used in afternoon carline nor in EDP without permission from the Principal.
 Cell phones (and iPods) will be taken away from students and will be returned to the parent(s)/guardian(s) on the last day of the school year.
 The school is not responsible for lost or stolen cell phones or cell phone accessories.

-Texting or Accessing Social Media Students should at no time be involved in texting or accessing social media during the course of the school day through cell phone or other electronic devices such as smart watches, iPods, or tablets.
+Texting or Accessing Social Media:

+Students should at no time be involved in texting or accessing social media during the course of the school day through cell phone or other electronic devices such as smart watches, iPods, or tablets.
 Cell phones, of all students or at the discretion of the Principal, will be collected each morning and returned at the end of the day.
 Students involved in texting or accessing social media at school face suspension and/or expulsion.
 If the use of smart watches becomes a distraction for students and or teachers, they will be banned from school.

-Telephone
+Telephone:

 Permission to use the telephone must be obtained from the school office manager or Principal.
 The office phone is a business phone and students are permitted to use it only in case of an emergency.
 The telephone in the teacher's lounge is for the use of the teachers only.
 Forgotten homework, athletic equipment, etc. do not constitute emergencies.
 Arrangements for after-school visits with friends should be made at home.

-Testing
+The office will call home for students who have forgotten a lunch, need to stay for tutoring, or who have sports practice.

+Testing: